 5. Smash

-If you want to be a good badminton player, then you must know how to smash.
-If your opponent is a good agile player, then you have to face a lot of difficulties while playing.
-Smashing is a shot where a player tries to play the shuttle powerfully to the opponent’s court.
+Smashing is a shot in which a player tries to play the shuttle to the opponent’s court powerfully.
 Players try to stroke the shuttle to the opponent’s body or too far from the opponent.

 You can see the maximum time players get the point with a smash.
 There are mainly three types of smashing in a badminton game.